RCastilho91/RCastilho91/README.md

 - Python
 - React (including Redux)
 - Node
-- JavaScript (vanilla, top 5% of 800k+ in LinkedIn Assessments)
+- JavaScript (top 5% of 800k+ in LinkedIn Assessments)
 - VB Script (I do Excel automation every once in a while!)

 ## What I use or have used in some capacity